Azure/cloud-scale-data-for-devs-guide/docs/event-sourcing.md

 az eventhubs eventhub create --name pet-supplies-events -g pet-supplies-demo-rg --namespace-name pet-supplies-events
 ```

 Once the namespace and event hub are created, then you need to create an authorization rule for accessing the event hub.
-In our case, we want to be able to publish to the event hub in addition to seeing what's in the event hub.
-Use the following command:
+In this case, we want to publish to the event hub and then view what's in the event hub.
+Use the following command for this:

 ```azurecli
 az eventhubs eventhub authorization-rule create --resource-group pet-supplies-demo-rg --name pet-supplies-events-auth --eventhub-name pet-supplies-events --namespace-name pet-supplies-events --rights Listen Send